ImperialCollegeLondon/ReCoDE_IDMS/docs/chapter_3_solutions.md

 If a model is non-identifiable it means that two values of a parameter are equally likely, for instance because there are two modes in the posterior distribution.
 In this instance, we would expect to see chains exploring different regions of parameter space and obtaining similar estimates of the log posterior.
 Conversely, if we see that chains are exploring different parameter values with different log probabilities it suggests one or more of the chains may be stuck in a local mode.

 ***Q3: Looking at the trace plots, do you think the model is non-identifiable or that one or more of the chains are stuck in a local mode?***

+***A3: From the trace plot, we can see that chains 1 and 2 are exploring a more probable region of parameter values (i.e., they have a high log probability).***

 If we plot the model fit against the data, we can see that the model is able to recreate the Delta incidence but only partly captures the Omicron transmission dynamics: